-On May 4, 2020, the U.S. Departments of Labor and Treasury (the Agencies) issued guidance that temporarily extends the deadlines in place for certain benefit changes and processes associated with election, notification, payment and claims/appeals in connection with COVID-19, which was deemed a national emergency on March 1, 2020 (the National Emergency).
-To protect individuals from losing benefits, the Agencies extended deadlines that might have been missed during the National Emergency.
-The temporary extension of the deadlines was initially set to expire 60 days after the end of the National Emergency.
-The Agencies have revised their guidance to provide that your extended deadline will end on the earlier of one year from your original deadline or your original time limit after the end of the National Emergency (Agencies' deadline).
+On May 4, 2020, the U.S. Departments of Labor and the Treasury (the Agencies) issue guidance that temporarily extends the deadlines in place for certain benefit changes and processes associated with election, notification, payment and claims/appeals in connection with COVID-19, which was deemed a national emergency on March 1, 2020 (the National Emergency).
+To protect individuals from losing benefits, the Agencies extended deadlines that might have been missed during the National Emergency, which ended on May 11, 2023.
+The temporary extension of the deadlines expired July 10, 2023, 60 days after the end of the National Emergency.

-If your deadline to file an external review of your denied claims falls within the National Emergency, you will have up until the Agencies' deadline to submit your claim or appeal.
+If your deadline to file an external review of your denied claims occurred during the National Emergency (March 1, 2020 - May 11, 2023) and you have exceeded the deadlines outlined in the plan documents or denial notification, you may have additional time to submit your claim.